Backbase/bb-fuel/README.md

 ### Access control setup
 - Root legal entity with user `admin` as entitlements admin
-- Legal entity (under the root legal entity `C000000`) per user array in the files [users.json](src/main/resources/data/users.json) and [users-without-permissions.json](src/main/resources/data/users-without-permissions.json) - configurable, see section *Custom data*
+- Legal entities (under the root legal entity `C000000` - generated first time) per legal entity entry with user array in the files [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json) and [legal-entities-with-users-without-permissions.json](src/main/resources/data/legal-entities-with-users-without-permissions.json) - configurable, see section *Custom data*

-For users in the file [users.json](src/main/resources/data/users.json):
+For legal entities and users in the file [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json):
-- Function groups for every business function with all privileges per legal entity
+- Function groups for every business function with all privileges per legal entity from the input file
-- Data group consisting of arrangements per legal entity
+- Data group consisting of arrangements per legal entity from the input file
-- All function groups and data groups are assigned to the user via master service agreement of the legal entity.
+- All function groups and data groups are assigned to the users via master service agreement of the legal entities from the input file.

 ### Product summary setup
 - Default products: [products.json](src/main/resources/data/products.json)
-- Random arrangements (by default: between 10 and 30) per legal entity of these users: [users.json](src/main/resources/data/users.json)
+- Random arrangements (by default: between 10 and 30) per legal entities and users under: [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json)
 - In case of current account arrangements random debit cards (by default: between 3 and 10) are associated

 ### Transactions setup